Extreme heat could affect World Cup matches: Miami-Dade urges caution to visitors

 Additionally, a network of 60 libraries, parks, and government buildings will serve as cooling centers throughout the tournament, with their locations available on the official county website.

-The FIFA Fan Festival, set up in Bayfront Park from last Friday until July 5, can accommodate up to 30,000 visitors daily in an outdoor space of 436,000 square feet, which increases the risk for the general public.
+The FIFA Fan Festival, set up in Bayfront Park from last Friday until July 5, can accommodate up to 30,000 visitors daily in an outdoor space of 436,000 square feet, which amplifies the risk for the general public.

 FIFA, for its part, implemented mandatory three-minute hydration breaks at the 22nd minute of each half in all matches, and reversed an initial ban to allow the entry of sealed plastic bottles of up to 590 milliliters per person into the stadiums.

-The long-term forecast exacerbates concerns: by 2050, 14 out of the 16 venues for the 2026 World Cup could be unsafe without adaptation measures, according to UN Climate Change.
+The long-term forecast exacerbates concerns: by 2050, 14 of the 16 venues for the 2026 World Cup could be unsafe without adaptation measures, according to UN Climate Change.

 Filed under: